 What You Should Know About Black Boxes in Cars

 You have likely heard of an airplane’s black box, which records flight data that is useful when investigating the cause of a crash.
-Many cars have similar devices called event data recorders (EDRs) that serve the same purpose.
+A flight data recorder is a critical device in aviation, capturing essential flight data and cockpit conversations for accident analysis.
+Many cars have similar devices called event data recorders (EDRs) that serve the same purpose, and these are now standard in most modern vehicles.
 Black boxes in cars can provide crucial information about a driver’s speed, steering, braking, and other actions right before a car accident.

 Many motorists do not know about black boxes in cars, which may cause them to overlook a vital source of crash data.
+Most new cars sold in the United States since the mid-2000s contain an EDR, and the first car black boxes appeared in the mid 1970s but became more widely adopted in the 2000s.
 Knowing who controls this data and how to use it in a car accident claim is critical.

 Do All Cars Have a Black Box?